Beef shepherd’s pie is on the menu tonight! This meal will hit the spot and give you a taste of Irish tradition.

 Traditional shepherd’s pie is relatively easy to make.
-You can find my entire recipe below.
+Additionally, you can find my entire recipe below.

-The basic structure consists of meat, vegetables, gravy, and mashed potatoes.
-You’ll first want to make the mashed potatoes.
+The basic structure consists of meat, vegetables, gravy, as well as mashed potatoes.
+You will usually first want to make the mashed potatoes.

 When the mashed potatoes are almost cooked, you can sautee the beef and prepare the vegetables.

-It might look like a complicated dish to make, but truthfully, it’s quite easy to do.
+It might look like a complicated dish to make, but truthfully, it’s quite undoubtedly easy to do.